 Arrangements by the McCauley Funeral Home serving the valley for more than 118 years!

-To send flowers to Monsignor John P. Ashton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Monsignor John P. Ashton, please visit our floral store.